 The brain is the command center of your body.
-Thousands of signals from the outside are reaching it every second, and based on these signals it determines a course of action and issues commands which are then carried out by other parts of the body.
+Thousands of signals from the outside reach it every second.
+Based on these signals it determines a course of action, issuing commands which are then carried out by other parts of the body.

-Much of this happens on the subconscious level, but the brain also carries out activities of which you are conscious.
-This means that you have a choice and need to make a decision on what to do next.
+Much of this happens on the subconscious level, but the brain also carries out activities which you are conscious of.
+This means that with some actions you have a choice and need to make a decision on what to do next.

-What separates the mammals from other types of animals such as reptiles, amphabians or fish, is the fact that they have an enlarged part of the brain called the cerebrum.
+What separates the mammals from other types of animals such as reptiles, amphibians or fish, is the fact that they have an enlarged part of the brain which is called the cerebrum.

 Your Monkey Brain

-One group of mammals has a cerebrum that is much larger than the other groups.
+Out of all the mammal groups, one has a cerebrum that is much larger than the other groups.
 These are the primates, a group that includes monkeys, apes such as our close cousins the chimpanzees, but also humans.

-This allows them to do much more than just work based on instinct.
-If you have ever watched a documentary on wolves, then you have seen that they can make pack strategies, for example when hunting.
+This allows them to do much more than just work based on their instincts.
+If you have ever watched a documentary on wolves, then you know that they can make pack strategies, for example when hunting.

 Monkeys are even more sophisticated than that.
 They have most of the basic wiring that humans have.
 Monkeys have shown the ability to come up with complex strategies and also to make rational choices.